willstepp/dogs-of-santiago/dos.md

 An attractive girl with long hair approached him and held out her hand.

 "Nice to meet you.
-I'm Janette," she said, "Fulbrights are an international exchange program, you apply for it with an idea of somewhere you'd like to visit to do research, and if they like your idea they give you money to go do it, basically.
+I'm Janette," she said, "Fulbright is an international exchange program for students, you apply for it with an idea of somewhere you'd like to visit to do research, and if they like your idea they give you money to go do it, basically.
 It's not that big of a deal."

 "No," Ben laughed, "It's totally a big deal.
 We're really fucking smart and you probably couldn't get in if you tried."

-"Asshole!"
-Janette punched him in the arm.
+"Whatever," Janette punched him in the arm.

-"So you met me, Janette, and that is Jamie with the glasses, and in the corner is Robert, but we all call him the Silent One."
+"So you met me, and that is Jamie over there with the glasses, and that's Robert in the corner, but we call him the Silent One."

 Will waved to Jamie, who saluted and threw another dart.
 He looked over to the corner and saw a young guy in a dark coat leaning back in a lounge chair with his eyes shut.

 "The silent one?"
 Will asked, "Does he not talk?"

 Jamie walked over and held out his hand.
 "He doesn't talk actually.
-He has actually taken a vow of silence for a year, in person, online, everywhere.
+He has taken a vow of silence for a year, in person, online, everywhere.
 None of these guys actually knows what he sounds like.
 I do though."

 "I bet he sounds like Barry White," Janette laughed and sat down again.

 "I'll never tell," Jamie said.

-"That's interesting," Will said, it was all he could say.
+"Interesting."

-"It's not as pretentious as it sounds," Jamie said, "I mean, it's pretentious, but its not complete bullshit.
+"It's not as pretentious as it sounds," Jamie said, "I mean, it's pretentious, but its not utter bullshit.
 Robert is more of an artist than the rest of us.
 The rest of us are scientists."

 "So the vow is an art project?"